-All agree that the necessary feature of this process should be the voluntary participation of the parties as full participants in the process; only in small cases the court may force the parties to participate in mediation^[58], while in all other cases it is excluded^[59].
-They also agree that the third person involved in the mediation process should not have any right to decide on the issue, the essence of which is that the parties are obliged to decide on the issue whether the third neutral person should have the ability to offer a solution in the form of his opinion to the parties^[61] involved in the process or what are the limits of the rights of the third neutral person to act so.
+All agree that the necessary feature of this process should be the voluntary participation of the parties as full participants in the process; only in small cases the court may force the parties to participate in mediation [58], while in all other cases it is excluded [59].
+They also agree that the third person involved in the mediation process should not have any right to decide on the issue, the essence of which is that the parties are obliged to decide on the issue [60].
+The only variety of approaches to the question is observed in the issue whether the third neutral person should have the ability to offer a solution in the form of his opinion to the parties [61] involved in the process or what are the limits of the rights of the third neutral person to act so.
 Consequently, the question of the duration of the communication with the third neutral person in a number of cases remains an issue of internal in Civil and Commercial Matters, 21 May 2008, ix. http://eur-lex.europa.eu/legal-content/en/ALL/?uri=CELEX:32008L0052, [accesed: 30.07.2015].

-Klaus J. Hopt, Felix Steffek, Mediation Principles and Regulation in Comparative Perspective (Oxford: Oxford University Press, Oxford, 2013), v.
+57 Klaus J. Hopt, Felix Steffek, Mediation Principles and Regulation in Comparative Perspective (Oxford: Oxford University Press, Oxford, 2013), v.

-58 Rainer Kulms, "Mediation in the USA", [in:] Hopt, Steffek, Mediation Principles and Regulation in Comparative Perspective, 1262.
+Rainer Kulms, "Mediation in the USA", [in:] Hopt, Steffek, Mediation Principles and Regulation in Comparative Perspective, 1262.